 No, these are extra and are expected.
 For groups of 6 or more, they will be automatically added.
 There are a couple of venues where gratuities are included, and these are indicated when booking.
 Current sites including gratuities are Cinderella’s Royal Table, The Spirit of Aloha, and Hoop de Doo Musical Revue.

 What is a quick-service meal?

 Quick-service or Counter Service is Disney World’s Fast Food locations.
-However; don’t think of just burgers and fries as a huge choice of meals are available.
-There are food options at Walt Disney World to suit all palates.
+However, don’t think of just burgers and fries as a massive choice of meals are available.
+There are quick-service options at Walt Disney World to suit all palates.

-One quick service meal includes entrée plus non-alcoholic beverage.
-In the past, you got a dessert with Quick-service meals but this stopped in 2017.
+One quick service meal includes entrée plus a non-alcoholic beverage.
+In the past, you got a dessert with Quick-service meals, but this stopped in 2017.

 Guests over 21 are able to get 1 alcoholic drink in locations serving alcohol.